goranschwarz/DbxTune/README.md

 I was working for Sybase and SAP for 21 years (from 1994 to end-of 2015), as a consultant...
 One of my specialties was Performance & Tuning work, and Sybase didn't have any good tools for _digging_ into the various Performance Counters (and also record a session that could be investigated on later), **so I created my own tool** (AseTune) to be able to perform my duties at customer sites.

-I left SAP 2015/2016, and now I work as a consultant for B3 Consulting Group - https://b3.se
+I left SAP 2015/2016, and worked as a consultant for B3 Consulting Group - https://b3.se

-So if you are looking for help...
+I left B3 2022, and now I work as a consultant for Execute IT - https://executeit.se So if you are looking for help...
 I can help you...
 Contact me at: goran_schwarz@hotmail.com